 Cost-Sharing, Non-Rackham Programs

-Non-Rackham programs can apply for funds annually, with 1-to-1 cost-sharing.
+Non-Rackham programs can apply for funds annually, with one-to-one cost-sharing.
 The fourth year will be the final year for a renewal of a proposal.

 - The likelihood that the proposed innovations will make a significant, lasting difference to students in the graduate program

-- The fit between the proposed innovations and the unit’s academic and research directions
+- The fit between the proposed innovation and the unit’s academic and research directions

 - Demonstrated commitment of the faculty, program, and department leadership to the proposal, including willingness to share costs and to create structures to support the proposed initiatives beyond the period of the grant